Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 sudden stops and starts (for example a node failing or container-node migration event)

+This means that to be able to withstand a node failure, and to ensure no downtime, all components MUST have a minimum of two instances (that will automatically take the work over from the other in event of failure) and make use of shared storage.

 Applications MAY be deployed with init containers, startup and shutdown scripts.

 ### Component Upgrade Time Limits [COMP006.2-upgrade-time-limit]

-- [COMP006.2-upgrade-time-limit] Any upgrade or deployment of a component MUST complete within **15 minutes maximum**
+- [COMP006.2-upgrade-time-limit] Any upgrade  of a

-- This includes:
-  - Container image pull time
-  - Database migrations
-  - Health check stabilization
-  - Rolling update completion
+  component SHOULD be able to be  performed in a rolling manner, with zero downtime

-- Deployments taking longer than 15 minutes MUST be split into multiple phases or require architectural review
+- Deployments that require any downtime require architectural review

-- Zero-downtime deployments are STRONGLY RECOMMENDED using:
-  - Rolling updates with appropriate readiness probes
-  - Blue/green deployment strategies for major changes
-  - Canary deployments for gradual rollouts

-- Database migrations that may take longer MUST be handled separately:
-  - Run migrations as separate jobs before deployment
-  - Use backward-compatible schema changes
-  - Implement feature flags for gradual activation
+- Deployments should provide rollback function, this is esepcially needed in the case of migratkions that are stop due to errors during deployment (see also COMP010-sql-migration-scripts)

+### Component Upgrade Time Limits [COMP006.3-rollbacks]

-### Helm Charts .
-Deployment
+### Helm Charts Deployment

 - Dimpact will curate and provide all required Helm charts in one single repository